 Flights from South Africa

 Currently the only advisable route is from southern Africa.
-You can drive by various routes, take the train up through Zambia and Tanzania, go overland by local transport, or hook up with any number of overland operators from Cape Town to Nairobi.
-Scrutinizing their websites gives an indication of their preparedness and know-how; if the blurb looks cheap or hasty, you should probably give them a wide berth.
+You can drive by various routes, take the train up through Zambia and Tanzania, go overland by local transport or hook up with an overland operator – any number of which run multi-week tours between Cape Town and Nairobi.